New Zealand Diploma in Architectural Technology

 - Available for International Students.
 International Fee Guideline

-- Hamilton Rotokauri Campus
+- Hamilton City Campus

 Summary

-Architectural Technicians use their construction and drawing knowledge to make building designs become a reality.
+Architectural technicians use their construction and drawing knowledge to make building designs become a reality.

 They produce drawings and documents that enable pricing, consenting and construction of domestic and commercial building projects.
 They also create architectural models and specifications and may be involved in administering construction contracts.